in-toto/specification/in-toto-spec.md

 the ROLE dictionary.
 METHOD is the key signing method used to generate the signature.
 SIGNATURE is a signature of the canonical JSON form of ROLE.

-The current reference implementation of in-toto defines two signing methods, although in-toto is not restricted to any particular key signing method, key type, or cryptographic library:
+The current reference implementation of in-toto defines three signing methods, although in-toto is not restricted to any particular key signing method, key type, or cryptographic library: